 When archetypes are defined to have optional parts, an ability to define 'assumed' values is useful.
 For example, an archetype for the concept 'blood pressure measurement' might contain an optional protocol section describing the patient position, with choices 'lying', 'sitting' and 'standing'.
 Since the section is optional, data could be created according to the archetype which does not contain the protocol section.
-However, a blood pressure cannot be taken without he patient in some position, so clearly there could be an implied or 'assumed' value.
-The archetype allows this to be explicitly stated so that all users/systems know what value to assume when optional items are not included in the data.
-Assumed values are definable at the leaf level only, which appears to be adequate for all purposes described to date; accordingly, they appaer in the C_PRIMITIVE classes.
+However, a blood pressure cannot be taken without the patient in some position, so clearly there could be an implied value for patient position.
+Amongst clinicians, basic assumptions are nearly always made for such things: in general practice, the position could always safely be assumed to be "sitting" if not otherwise stated; in the hospital setting, "lying" would be the normal assumption.
+The assumed values feature of archetypes allows such assumptions to be explicitly stated so that all users/systems know what value to assume when optional items are not included in the data.
+Assumed values are definable at the leaf level only, which appears to be adequate for all purposes described to date; accordingly, they appear in descendants of C\PRIMITIVE and also C\DOMAIN\TYPE.